 07 of 08

 Louvers are a stylish way to build window shutters or partition doors.
 The louvers are actually a series of evenly-spaced strips of wood that cover the window or another opening.
 Because the slats of the louvers are at an angle, louvers provide a great deal of privacy while allowing plenty of air flow between the louvers.
 While louvered doors and window shutters are readily available at home centers, louvers aren't that difficult to build.
-Learn how to build louvers for any number of applications in these free woodworking plans, including a router jig that makes cutting the elongated holes for the slats a breeze!
+Build louvers for any number of applications with these woodworking plans, including a router jig that makes cutting the elongated holes for the slats a breeze!

 08 of 08